notepad-plus-plus/npp-usermanual/content/searching/index.md

 * When Bookmark line is checked, a single bookmark is dropped on each line a hit took place.

 * Otherwise, the matched pattern is highlighted according to the Settings -&gt; Styler Configurator -&gt; Global Styles , Find Mark Style setting.
+(See also [Style Configurator](../preferences/#style-configurator).)

 In either case, the Mark All button will perform the marking.